Skip to content

 Toggle service links

-Writing good assignments involves building a well structured argument with logical progression, using supporting evidence.
-Supporting evidence includes quotations taken directly from other sources, paraphrasing someone else’s writing, or referring to other published work.
+Writing a good assignment requires building a well structured argument with logical progression, using supporting evidence.
+This can include quotations taken directly from other sources, paraphrasing someone else’s writing, or referring to other published work.

 Including supporting evidence demonstrates that your work is rigorous – you show that you have read the relevant books and articles and that you can back up the assertions made in your argument.
 You do this by